youngcharleslucas/Comptia/A_plus_1/A_plus_1.md

 	- Made of many protocols like HTTP and FTP
 * TCP - connection oriented Protocol
 	- In the applications and network layers of OSI
-	- Keeps tract of the segments being transmitted or received by assigning numbers to every single one
+	- Keeps track of the segments being transmitted or received by assigning numbers to every single one
 	- Flow control limits the rate of data transfer to ensure reliability
 	- It won't load the whole page if a single piece of the data is missing
 	- 24-60 bytes (high overhead)